Dreams (1990 film): "The Village of the Water Mills"

-A man enters a peaceful, stream-laden village, where he sees children laying flowers on a large stone.
-He meets an elderly, wise man who is fixing a broken water mill wheel.
+A man enters a peaceful village amid flowing streams, where he sees children laying flowers on a large stone.
+He meets a wise old man who is fixing a broken water mill wheel.
 The elder informs the younger man that residents of the village simply refer to it as "the village", and that outsiders call it "the village of the water mills".
 When the younger man inquires about the lack of electricity in the village, the elder explains that the people of his village decided long ago to forsake modern technology, and laments the notion of modern convenience and the pollution of nature.

 The younger man asks the elder about the stone which children were placing flowers on.
 The elder tells him that, long ago, an ailing traveler died on that spot.
 The villagers buried him there and placed the rock there as a headstone.
 Ever since, it has become customary in the village to offer flowers there.
 The younger man and the elder hear the sounds of a funeral procession for an old woman nearby.
 Rather than mourning her death, the people in the procession celebrate joyfully the peaceful end of her long life.
 The elder goes to join the procession, and the younger man leaves flowers on the stone before departing the village.